 Each Urban Sewing bag is designed and sewn by me in my sewing room at home, with thoughtfully chosen materials, and careful attention to each detail and stitch.
 While I always start with one of my patterns, I alter the dimensions and features of each bag to take the best advantage of the materials at hand.
 I use textiles and hardware that are either made in the USA, upcycled, or purchased second-hand whenever possible.
 I scour the internet for products manufactured in the USA.
 I hunt through thrift shops for second hand fabric or clothing with interesting colors and patterns.
 I also stop at antique malls on a regular basis and have found old flour and seed sacks, bank coin bags, US mail bags, and even some old ballot bags from 1966!

 The results are one-of-a-kind bags that are conscientiously crafted – for you.

 Hello!
-I'm Jahna, owner and maker at Urban Sewing.
+I'm Jahna (she/her), owner and maker at Urban Sewing.
 I started sewing when I was in 5th grade, using my Mom’s home sewing machine.
-Throughout middle and high school I made stuffed animals and simple garments, and altered old clothes that I found in my Savta’s closet.
-Then for several years I was busy serving in the IDF and going to college.
+Throughout middle and high school I made stuffed animals and simple garments and altered old clothes that I found in my Savta’s closet.
+Then for several years, I was busy serving in the IDF and going to college.

 And now here I am, with my own online shop – Urban Sewing – making bags that I truly love.